StianSundby/NetShift/README.md

 WiFiName — "8HzWANIP",     //adapter name (or substring/description) for the Wi‑Fi interface.
 PingTarget — 8.8.8.8,      //host to ping to verify internet (default: 8.8.8.8).
 CheckIntervalSeconds — 15  //polling interval in seconds.
+DebounceSeconds — 2,       //wait this long (in seconds) after connectivity change before switching (to prevent flapping).
+HysteresisMinutes — 5      //minimum duration (in seconds) for a connection state before considering revert (helps stabilize transitions).
 ```
 ## 🛠️ Troubleshooting